 We love organic and natural latex–there are too many benefits for us to pass up.

-Natural latex is breathable, hypoallergenic**, durable, supportive, temperature control, and most importantly, it is more chemically safe than polyurethane and memory foam.
+Natural latex is breathable, hypoallergenic**, durable, supportive, and moreover, it is chemically safer than polyurethane and memory foam.
 (1)

 Latex is made through extracting a milky liquid from a rubber tree.
 It is then produced into latex foam using two main methods: Dunlop versus Talalay.